Home > Analyses > Consumer Defensive > Dollar Tree, Inc.

 Does DLTR have a competitive advantage?

-Dollar Tree, Inc. presents a competitive advantage, demonstrated by a very favorable moat status with a ROIC exceeding WACC by 3.0 points and a growing ROIC trend of 15.3% over 2020-2024, indicating durable value creation.
-The company’s ability to consistently earn returns above its cost of capital reflects efficient use of invested capital and increasing profitability despite some unfavorable income statement metrics.
+Dollar Tree, Inc. presents a clear competitive advantage, evidenced by a very favorable moat with ROIC exceeding WACC by 4.3% and a strong upward ROIC trend of 37.5% from 2021 to 2025.
+This reflects efficient capital use and sustained value creation amid a challenging retail sector.

 SWOT Analysis